 The more carbs you eat at one time, the higher your blood sugar will rise.
 Counting carbs can help you keep your blood sugar within your target range.

 If you use insulin, counting carbs helps you match the right amount of insulin to the number of grams of carbs in a meal.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Your daily amount depends on several things, including your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
-A registered dietitian or certified diabetes educator can help you plan how much carbohydrate to include in each meal and snack.
+Your daily amount of carbs depends on several things, such as your weight, how active you are, which diabetes medicines you take, and what your goals are for your blood sugar levels.
+A registered dietitian or certified diabetes educator can help you plan how many carbs to include in each meal and snack.

-If you take insulin, you need to know how many grams of carbohydrate are in a meal.
-This lets you know how much rapid-acting insulin to take before you eat.
-If you use an insulin pump, you get a constant rate of insulin during the day.
-So the pump must be programmed at meals to give you extra insulin to cover the rise in blood sugar after meals.
+Counting carbs lets you know how much rapid-acting insulin to take before you eat.
+If you use an insulin pump, it must be programmed at meals to give you extra insulin to cover the rise in blood sugar after meals.

-Enter G703 in the search box to learn more about "Counting Carbohydrate When You Take Insulin: Care Instructions."
+Enter G703 in the search box to learn more about "Counting Carbohydrates for Diabetes: Care Instructions".